Prismatic Dieudonn\'e theory: Prismatic Dieudonn e theory for -divisible groups

 But

-Indeed, by \Cref{sec:calc-ext-groups} it suffices to see that the $\mathcal{O}^{\pris}$-cohomology for the quasi-syntomic and pr-topologies agree.
+Indeed, by the spectral sequence constructed in \Cref{sec:calc-ext-groups} below it suffices to see that the $\mathcal{O}^{\pris}$-cohomology for the quasi-syntomic and pr-topologies agree.
 But quasi-regular semiperfectoid rings form a basis for both topologies and on such the higher cohomology of $\mathcal{O}^\pris$ vanishes in both topologies.
 Thus by \Cref{sec:comp-with-cryst-lemma-comparison-of-prismatic-and-crystalline-pushforward} it suffices to see